 What is a copyright?
-It is a limited monopoly given to authors/creators of intellectual property to control uses of their work.
+It is a limited monopoly given to authors and creators of intellectual property to control uses of their work.

 Why was copyright created?
-The Constitutional purpose of copyright is to promote the progress of science and the useful arts by giving authors/creators a limited monopoly over uses of their work .
+The Constitutional purpose of copyright is to "promote the progress of science and the useful arts" by giving authors and creators limited monopoly over uses of their work.
 The enrichment of authors/creators is a secondary goal.

 • Fundamentals: Copyright protection